-Options subjects leading to full GCSE or other qualifications will be covered in a single option block.
+Options subjects leading to full GCSE qualifications will be covered in a single option block.
+BTEC qualifications leading to equivalent GCSEs will be covered in one option block.

 Some GCSE courses are examined at two levels - Higher or Foundation.
 The highest grade you can get at Foundation level is a 5.
 Your teachers will guide you towards the correct final level of entry.